Contrary to what the experts say, writing isn’t easy for most of us. However, it’s a craft that can be developed with practice.

 The best way to develop an ear for good sentences is to read good writing.
 A lot of it.
 Take the advice of one of the best writers of our times:

 There’s no substitute for immersing yourself in the good stuff and letting it sink into your consciousness until it becomes second nature.
 Ernest Hemingway.
 Margaret Atwood.
 Gabriel Garcia Marquez.
 John Irving.
 Virginia Woolf.
+Stanley Fish.
 Jane Austen.
 Mark Twain.
 The list goes on and on.

 But in the meantime, how can you improve your sentence-writing skills, hook your readers’ attention almost against their will, and gain the devoted readership you crave?